Top 10 Best Sites

 Maybe he’s decided to break up with you and is seeing what’s out there.
 Maybe he cheated and now doesn’t respect the union anymore.
 As with many of the above examples, broach this subject in a way that he doesn’t feel attacked.
 “Hey Steveington, I noticed you’ve commented or reached out to a lot of women online.
 I don’t really feel comfortable with that.
 Is everything OK?”
 Just understand, you might not like the answer.

 Liars always think everyone is lying.
-Likewise, many times a cheater projects his own cheating onto his spouse or girlfriend.
+It’s called projecting, and it’s a pretty easy tell to spot.
+Many times a cheater projects his own cheating onto his spouse or girlfriend and becomes suspicious and distrusting.
 Previously in your relationship, he never minded when you talked to your old high school friends or exes.
 You would have fun text conversations with your guy friends or work buddies on your phone, and it was no big deal.

 Now, abruptly, his actions have changed.
 Now he wants to know who the guy commenting on your photo is.
 He wants to know who it is every time a text comes into your phone.
 Maybe he even demands that you unfriend or unfollow someone.